The Spandrels of San Marco and the Panglossian Paradigm: Impact

 "Spandrels" has proven highly influential and controversial since it was first published.
 Gerald Borgia of the University of Maryland described the paper as "among the best known and most factious papers in evolutionary biology in the past 50 years."
 Similarly, David Sloan Wilson referred to it as "[o]ne of the most influential works in the field of evolutionary biology".
-It is sometimes credited with beginning the debate about the validity of adaptationism in modern evolutionary biology, though this claim is disputed by other scholars.
+It is sometimes credited with beginning the debate about the validity of adaptationism in modern evolutionary biology.
+However, this claim is disputed by other scholars.
 The paper also inspired a book, Understanding Scientific Prose, which was published in 1993.
 The book consists of fourteen reviews of the original 1979 paper by experts from various fields, followed by a chapter-length reply by Gould.
 According to Massimo Pigliucci and Jonathan Kaplan, "After the ‘Spandrels paper’, evolutionists were more careful about producing just-so stories based on selection, and paid more attention to a panoply of other processes."
 In 2009, Rasmus Nielsen wrote that the paper "fundamentally changed the discourse of evolutionary biology".